Eamonbaloun/PC-Beginners-Guide/README.md

 - [CPU Upgrade Time? — Why Your CPU Matters More Than You Think](https://youtu.be/LrEScc74tgE)❗❗❗ – This is a must-watch.
 A better CPU can go a long way that isn't just more FPS.
 - [4K Gaming: Why CPU Still Matters in Real-World Scenarios](https://youtu.be/5k4EevOYEKY)❗
 - [PC Case AIRFLOW; A Visual Guide for Optimal Cooling](https://youtu.be/YNcd-IGMj2c)❗
+- [Does High FPS Make You a Better Gamer? – Favorite Moments](https://youtu.be/x-kwlaKKhp4)❗ - Nvidia's video is an exceptionally well-done, straightforward explanation, with [Linus](https://www.youtube.com/@LinusTechTips) breaking down the topics and [Shroud](https://youtu.be/N3xKA26VY3M) demonstrating them.

  Byte Size Tech offers some great tips on choosing parts that offer the best value and longevity (yes, the videos are a little old, but that doesn't matter—just focus on the overall message):